Quotes by King Cobra Experts regarding this act:

 Buying Highly Venomous Snakes at the Snake Shows

 This happens.
 The law I believe, as it was explained to me almost a decade ago, is that venomous snake keeping is illegal without a zoo permit.
-Probably researchers with Ph.D. can keep venomous snakes.
-I doubt the Queen Saovabha Snake Institute in Bangkok has a zoo permit, and they keep all sorts of venomous snakes for research, milking, public demonstrations, etc.
+Probably researchers with Ph.D. can legally keep venomous snakes.
+I doubt the Queen Saovabha Snake Institute in Bangkok has or needs a zoo permit, and they keep all sorts of venomous snakes for research, milking, public demonstrations, etc.

 Buying a king cobra at a snake show can be fairly cheap, considering what it would cost you in your country.
 No idea what Chandler paid for 10 king cobras, but it wouldn’t have been more than 20,000 THB.
 That’s about $600 USD.

 Chandler mentioned in the video about wondering if the snake show owner would use that money to improve the show, to get more snakes, etc. Yes, of course.
 That’s the business.
 Is 20,000 THB a big score?
 No, not hardly!
 Snake shows during high season regularly pull in 15,000 – 30,000 per day in ticket sales.
 Snake show presenters are paid less than that per month, typically.